ibm-cloud-docs/vmwaresolutions/shared/shared_veeam.md

 1. Under **Recommended services** on the virtual data center instance details page, click **Veeam Backups**.
 2. Use a user with the Organization Administrator role to log in to the Veeam self-service portal.
 A newly provisioned virtual data center's **admin** user has the role by default.

-For more information about generating the vCloud Director console credentials, see [Procedure to launch the vCloud Director Management console](/docs/vmwaresolutions?topic=vmwaresolutions-shared_managing#shared_managing-accessing).
+For more information about generating the vCloud Director console credentials, see [Procedure to access the vCloud Director Management console](/docs/vmwaresolutions?topic=vmwaresolutions-shared_managing#shared_managing-accessing).

-Alternatively, click the drop-down under the user in the upper-right of the vCloud Director tenant portal and select **Veeam Backup**.
+Alternatively, click the menu under the user in the upper right of the vCloud Director tenant portal and select **Veeam Backup**.
 {:note}

 ### Limitations for Veeam Availability Suite
 {: #shared_veeam-portal-limitations}

-- For the Veeam **application aware image processing** and **guest file system indexing** options to work for Windows VMs, the most recent VMware Tools must be installed on the VMs.
-Linux VMs are not supported.
+- For the Veeam **application aware image processing** and **guest file system indexing** options to work for Windows® VMs, the most recent VMware® Tools must be installed on the VMs.
+Linux® VMs do not support application awareness or guest file system indexing.
 - If you are using **application aware image processing** for MS SQL or Oracle DB backups, the options **application aware** and **Item** restore are not supported.
 The restore operation needs to complete a full VM restore, which requires a downtime window for any consumers of the database.
+-

 ### Licenses and fees for Veeam Availability Suite
 {: #shared_veeam-portal-fees}

-Veeam usage incurs On-Demand charges.
+Veeam usage incurs On-demand charges.
 For more information, see [VMware Solutions Shared pricing](/docs/vmwaresolutions?topic=vmwaresolutions-shared_pricing).

 ### Backup data storage and encryption
 {: #shared_veeam-storage}

-For more information about how Veeam Availability Suite stores backups, see [How your data is stored and encrypted in the IBM Cloud for VMware Solutions Shared Veeam Availability Suite service](/docs/vmwaresolutions?topic=vmwaresolutions-data-security-mng-data#data-security-data-veeamshared).
+For more information about how Veeam Availability Suite stores backups, see [How is your data stored and encrypted in the VMware Solutions Shared Veeam Availability Suite service](/docs/vmwaresolutions?topic=vmwaresolutions-data-security-mng-data#data-security-data-veeamshared).

 ## Veeam Cloud Connect Replication
 {: #shared_veeam-cloud-connect}